Connect with us

 “Based on the evidence reviews they conducted (or are conducting), healthcare authorities in these countries have called for curtailing the availability of transitioning treatments for minors,” the brief said.
 “As the council responsible for the assessment of public healthcare services in Finland put it, ‘[i]n light of available evidence, gender reassignment of minors is an experimental practice.’
 Florida’s like conclusion was reasonable.”

-Louisiana Attorney General Jeff Landry said in a release that states have the right to regulate medicine and determine appropriate treatments for Medicaid coverage.
+Louisiana Attorney General Jeff Landry said in a news release that states have the right to regulate medicine and determine appropriate treatments for Medicaid coverage.

 Source link